sergeimolinari/IDOS-PPP/README.md

   - Added value: Do the indices add information to other available indicators and indices? -> check which countries are better for each 3P index.

-- Next paper -> development of countries over time, with an obvious focus on MENA countries (trends).

 # Done

 - Countries to leave out: Belarus (left out because data missing for provision index),